AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

         print(f'{i} received an orange, {oranges} oranges remaining')
 ```

-Which is basically a biased decision to give oranges to those who's more adorable to you, accidently it happens that both of their names contains big letter **K**.
-This is exactly how it's programmed in the line 2.
-But what about more responsible solution ?
+Which is basically a biased decision to give oranges to those kids who's name contains big letter **K**.
+This is exactly how it's programmed at the line 2.
+But what about more responsible solution?

 ```python
 if oranges == 3: